By Vanessa B

 Sexual Liberation in the 1960s

 A decade associated with one of the biggest turns in fashion history and a fashion trend that championed sexual liberation in the swinging 1960s was Mary Quant’s iconic mini skirt.
 Despite Chanel’s earlier pioneering fashion efforts, even she expressed shock and disbelief at this radical thigh-grazing style, famously questioning: “Have they all gone mad?”.
 The mini skirt was created in the context of female empowerment, and it encouraged women to reclaim their bodies and be able to express themselves however they desired.
-The cutting-edge mini skirt fast became a symbol of this.
+The cutting-edge mini skirt, often paired with Wide Fitting Knee High Boots, quickly became a symbol of this.

 As well as being risqué, this piece was also designed to be comfortable, easy to wear, and affordable to the masses.
 It signified the fact that women could now wear and do whatever they liked.